A lot of people are grounded right now. Most of us are going to travel again. And we’re sure going to be itching to do so.

 - Miles have been lost when the airlines themselves haven’t made it. airberlin’s topbonus program was small, not only didn’t airberlin continue but the airline hadn’t been paying for the miles awarded to customers so the loyalty program had too many receivables – a real outlier.

-We won’t be grounded forever, even if the weeks ahead begin to feel like forever.
+We won’t be grounded forever, even if the weeks and months ahead begin to feel like forever.
 Now is the time to start accumulating miles, so you’re ready to pounce when the best awards become available.
 And remember that research shows that planning trips generates much of the enjoyment we get out of the trips themselves.